Houchao/3D-reconstruct-datasets/README.rst

 Download
 ============

-If you're going to use this dataset, please fill the consent form and cite the paper at the bottom of this page.
+If you're going to use this dataset, please fill the `consent form`_ and cite the paper at the bottom of this page.

-`Consent form`_

 .. raw:: html